sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

 Methods take a (possibly empty) collection of arguments and optionally return a value.
 Methods which do not return a value are given a return type of `void` (denoted by `V`) within method descriptors.
 Methods which return a value use the grammar for field descriptors to denote the return type.

 Method descriptors consist of a literal `(`, the corresponding field descriptor for each parameter type in sequence, a literal `)` followed by the return type descriptor.
-This can be either `V` for `void` methods, or a field descriptor for the return type.
+This can be either `V` for `void` methods or a field descriptor for the return type.

 For example the method `public String test(int i, boolean b, Object o)` has a method descriptor of `(IZLjava/lang/Object;)Ljava/lang/String;`.